morrowmoss-studios/PocketHaven/README.md

 ---

 ## 🦝 About
-PocketHaven is part of our mission at **MorrowMoss Studios** to build cozy, enchanted experiences where curiosity and play intertwine.
+PocketHaven is part of our mission at **MorrowMoss Studios LTD** to build cozy, enchanted experiences where curiosity and play intertwine.

 Here, decoration isn't cosmetic. **It's discovery.**